sethbern/CSJava/_sources/Unit7-Arrays/topic-7-2-traversing-arrays.rst

    <a href= "https://repl.it/@BerylHoffman/SpellChecker1" target="_blank">repl.it</a>

-We encourage you to work in pairs for this challenge.
 Make sure you have done the last coding exercise above which will help you with this challenge.

 The following Active Code uses a dictionary array of the most common 100 English words.
 We can use it as a spelling checker!
 For a more realistic application, you may want to use this |repl.it| code instead that has a huge dictionary of English words read in from a file and lets you do input with your spell checker.
 If you use repl, copy in the link for your repl in the Active Code window below to turn it in.

-1. Write a print10() method that prints out the first 10 words of the dictionary array.
+1. Write a print10() method that takes an array as a parameter and prints out the first 10 words of the array.
-2. Write a spellcheck() method that takes a word as a parameter and returns true if it is in the dictionary array.
+2. Write a spellcheck() method that takes a word and an array as parameters and returns true if the word is in the array.
 It should return false if it is not found.
 Test your code below by changing the word sent to the spellcheck() method in main.
 This algorithm is called a **linear search** where we step through the array one element at a time (here the dictionary one word at a time) looking for a certain element.
+3. Optional Challenge: Write a method printStartsWith(String firstLetters, String[] dictionary) that prints out the words in the dictionary array that start with the characters in the word firstLetters.
+You could use the Java String |startsWith()| method here if you'd like to, or use indexOf() to see if the firstLetters is at index 0 of the string.
+This is not autograded.

 .. activecode:: challenge-6-2-spellchecker